testbenchcc/markdown-notes-app/README.md

   - Right pane: markdown note viewer/editor with line numbers in edit mode
   - View/Edit toggle with automatic saving when leaving edit mode, changing notes, creating/renaming/deleting notes, and when applying settings
   - Optional periodic auto-save while editing, configured via an auto-save interval in the Settings modal
-  - Configurable tab width used for markdown rendering (and future editor Tab behavior), controlled from the Settings modal
+  - Configurable tab width used for markdown rendering and editor Tab behavior (Tab inserts spaces instead of moving focus), controlled from the Settings modal
   - Draggable vertical splitter between panes
   - View and edit modes keep scroll position aligned between the reader and editor when toggling
   - Markdown-aware syntax highlighting in the editor that mirrors the viewer for headings, bullets, task checkboxes, and fenced code blocks